nbakhati/DSCI-2025-Team-C/README.md

 Capstone Project

-<h3>Competition Overview</h3>
+<h3>Project Overview</h3>

-The main goal is to identify whether each transaction is fraudulent.
+The main goal is to identify whether each transaction is fraudulent and calculate their fraud probability.
 The dataset is about 590,000 rows and 434 columns.

 The data is mainly divided into 2 categories, which are joined by TransactionID.
 Not all transactions have corresponding identity information.